If you’re wondering how to pass ACCA Strategic Business Leader this comprehensive guide will tell you everything you need to know to pass first time.

 How to Pass ACCA Strategic Business Leader: Study Tips

-You’ve heard lots of these tips before, because they don’t change much from exam to exam.
-Honestly, by this point you’ve hopefully got the hang of studying effectively and should hope to pass ACCA Strategic Business Leader first time… but there are some specifics you should know about studying for ACCA Strategic Business Leader too.
+You’ve heard lots of these tips before because they don’t change much from exam to exam.
+Honestly, by this point, you’ve hopefully got the hang of studying effectively and should hope to pass ACCA Strategic Business Leader the first time… but there are some specifics you should know about studying for ACCA Strategic Business Leader too.

 #1 – You need 150% study time

 Every student takes a different amount of time to study effectively, and everyone has different study plans.
 Some students start studying as soon as they’ve sat the last exam, while others wait until results to decide on their next subject.

 That’s normally an alright strategy, at least if you know yourself well enough to know you can learn in that amount of time.

 That is NOT the case for ACCA Strategic Business Leader.
 12 weeks is the bare minimum to study this exam, and that’s cutting it fine.
 The ACCA has described Strategic Business Leader as needing at least 150% of the study time as the other Strategic Professional Exams.